Plestiodon copei

 Plestiodon copei, also known commonly as Cope's skink, is a species of lizard in the family Scincidae.
 The species is endemic to Mexico.

 Etymology

 The specific name, copei, is in honor of Edward Drinker Cope, who was an American herpetologist and paleontologist.

 Geographic range

-Native to central Mexico, P. copei is found in the Distrito Federal and in the Mexican states of México, Michoacán, Morelos, Puebla and Veracruz.
+Native to central Mexico, P. copei is found in the Distrito Federal and in the Mexican states of México, Morelos, Michoacán, Puebla, and Veracruz.

 Habitat

-The preferred natural habitat of P. copei, is forest.
+The preferred natural habitat of P. copei is pine and pine-oak forest.